Viewing Maptitude Online Maps

 When you open a map, it will contain the following components:

-You use sidebar, navigation tools, and drawing tools to:
+You use sidebar, navigation tools, background tools, and drawing tools to:

 The legend displays information about the map, the author, and any team members with whom the map is shared.